-So, if you've traveled more than eight time zones to the east, wear sunglasses and avoid bright light in the morning, and then allow as much sunlight as possible in the late afternoon for the first few days in your new location.
+So if you've traveled more than eight time zones to the east, wear sunglasses and avoid bright light in the morning.
+Then allow as much sunlight as possible in the late afternoon for the first few days in your new location.

-If you have traveled west by more than eight time zones, avoid sunlight a few hours before dark for the first few days to adjust to the local time.
+If you've traveled west by more than eight time zones, avoid sunlight a few hours before dark for the first few days to adjust to the local time.

 Lifestyle and home remedies

-Use sunlight to reset your internal clock.
+Being exposed to sunlight helps reset your internal clock.
 It's the most powerful natural tool for regulating the sleep-wake cycle.

 Combining light exposure with exercise such as walking or jogging may help you adapt to the new time even faster.

-As a jet lag remedy and sleep aid, melatonin has been widely studied, and it's now a commonly accepted part of effective jet lag treatment.
-The latest research seems to show that melatonin aids sleep during times when you wouldn't normally be resting, making it beneficial for people with jet lag.
+As a sleep aid, melatonin has been widely studied and is a common jet lag treatment.
+The latest research seems to show that melatonin aids sleep during times when you wouldn't typically be resting, making it beneficial for people with jet lag.

-Doses as small as 0.5 milligram seem just as effective as doses of 5 milligrams or higher, although higher doses have been shown by some studies to be more sleep promoting.
-If you use melatonin, take it 30 minutes before you plan to sleep or ask your doctor about the proper timing.
+A dose as small as 0.5 milligram seems just as effective as a dose of 5 milligrams or higher, although some studies show that higher doses are better at making you sleep.
+Take melatonin 30 minutes before you plan to sleep.
+Or ask your health care provider about the proper timing.